 Pull the towel toward you, sliding your heel toward your buttocks.
 Keep the heel in contact with the floor.

 When you feel a stretch (tightness) in the knee, hold the position for 10 seconds.
 Slide your foot back out.
-Repeat 5 times.
+Repeat 5 to 10 times.